Sarawak may be well known for its many tourist locations but Sarawak food itself is something you can’t miss.

 When you combine this flavourful sweetness with ice cream, you get a match made in heaven.
 If you love this, then you need to try our classic Teh C Special too.

 Although this is a hard fruit, it is typically soaked in warm salt water for 10 to 15 minutes for a soft, date-like texture.

 If you’re looking to try it though, you might have to keep waiting as it is a seasonal fruit that only appears from time to time.

-We have to admit that midin is one of our favourite dishes to get whenever we are dining out at a Chinese restaurant.
+I have to admit that midin is one of our favourite dishes to get whenever I am dining out at a Chinese restaurant.

 It is a wild fern found only in Sarawak.
 It isn’t cultivated but grows freely everywhere, so you might even spot people stopping to pick these ferns from the side of the road.

 The flowers of the durian tree are edible too.
 During the flowering season of the durian tree, locals will gather these delicate flowers before it is dried up from the sun.

 Durian flowers are mostly cooked either in a curry or with belacan (shrimp paste).
 The flower has no strong smell, so you don’t have to worry about that.

 Okay, so you’ve had durian.
 You may even like your Musang King and can’t wait for durian season every year.

 But Sarawak has its own wild durians, which are not only smaller, but have flesh that are orange or even red in colour.
 How does it taste?
 It’s time to find out!